 If you’ve ever googled “big toe pain,” it’s likely you’ve seen a variety of information on gout.
-This condition is caused by a build-up of uric acid in the joints, and commonly causes pain, redness, and swelling of the big toe.
+This condition is caused by a build up of uric acid in the joint, and commonly causes pain, redness, and swelling of the big toe.
 Although it is usually localized to the lower extremities, gout can affect any of the joints.
-Luckily, this condition can usually be treated or warded off altogether with a proper diet consisting of avoiding red meat, caffeine, seafood, and alcohol.
+Luckily, this condition can usually be treated or warded off all together with a proper diet consisting of avoiding red meat, caffeine, seafood, and alcohol.
 I’m sure you’re asking yourself what else there is to eat and the answer is FRUITS AND VEGGIES!

 These healthy treats will also come in handy when it comes to healing.
 Wounds and bones alike crave a balanced diet complete with protein, calcium, and vitamin D to help your body absorb everything.
 The good news is that a reliable source of all 3 of these is CHEESE!
 Hard cheeses are high in calcium and protein, but be wary of indulging too much, as cheese is high in sodium which can negatively impact your blood pressure if over-consumed.
 Leafy greens are also a wonderful source of vitamin D and iron, so reaching for spinach, kale, or collard greens is always a good move.

 One of the concerns I hear of most from patients is how to address their foot and leg cramping.
-Many patients are plagued by these dreaded contractures at least once in their life, and, depending on the severity of the cramp, muscles can be torn or strained during the cramping which causes longer-lasting aches and pains.
-The two main deterrents of cramping are water and potassium.
-Although you normally hear about bananas being the best source of calcium, the high amount of sugar makes them better for a pre or post-workout snack.
+Many patients are plagued by these dreaded contractures at least once in their life, and, depending on the severity of the cramp, muscles can be torn or strained during the cramping which cause longer-lasting aches and pains.
+The two main deterrent’s of cramping are water and potassium.
+Although you normally hear about bananas being the best source of calcium, the high amount of sugar makes them better for a pre or post workout snack.
 Both avocados and coconut water have about as much potassium as bananas with less than half the sugar.